-The use of headphones when treasure hunting with the Explorer II will avoid disturbing others in the area.
-The reduced power demands of the headphones will also extend the battery life.
+The use of headphones when treasure hunting with the Explorer will avoid disturbing others in the area.
+The reduced power demands of the headphones will extend the detector's battery life.

-The socket for the headphone plug is located in the top right of the rubber seal at the top of the handle assembly.
+The socket for the headphone plug is located above the rubber seal at the top of the handle assembly.
 The headphones may be plugged into this socket or unplugged at any stage of operation.

 Congratulations!
-Your Explorer II is now assembled.
+Your Explorer is now assembled.
 You are now ready to proceed to Chapter 3: Batteries.